FoxxMD/context-mod/docs/gettingStartedMod.md

 ### Using an Example Config

-Visit the [Examples](https://github.com/FoxxMD/context-mod/tree/master/docs/examples) folder to find various examples of individual rules as well as full, subreddit-ready configurations (coming soon...)
+Visit the [Examples](https://github.com/FoxxMD/context-mod/tree/master/docs/examples) folder to find various examples of individual rules or see the [subreddit-ready examples.](/docs/examples/subredditReady)

 After you have found a configuration to use as a starting point: